lukauskas/dgw/docs/index.rst

 might take a while to redraw the dendrogram.

 Once the dendrogram is drawn, clicking on the Preview button, will bring the cluster explorer window up.
+Again, on large datasets this could take a wee while to appear.

 Using the GUI: Cluster Explorer
 ~~~~~~~~~~~~~~~~~~~~~~~
+When the Preview button is clicked, on the main window, the cluster explorer window appears.